Wick rotation derivation for weak values of the density and time-dependent density functional theory: Theory

-However, here the time interval $0<t<\tau$ differs from the polymer contour interval $0<s<\beta$.
-The initial condition $q({\bf r},0) = 1$ of equation (\ref{init3}) indicates that the free end of the polymer at $s=0$ is somewhere in the volume $V$.
-The time interval \emph{does not have a free end} since the starting and ending times of $0<t<\tau$ are arbitrary, that is, the ``contour'' of time exists before zero and continues after $\tau$.
-For polymers, if one calculates the diffusion equation (\ref{diff1}) starting at an arbitrary point $s=f$ along the contour instead of at a free end, then the initial condition would be $q({\bf r},f)$ instead of 1.
-So for the time-dependent KS equation (\ref{diff4}), the initial condition is an unknown state $\phi_j({\bf r},0)$, that is, the time evolution of $n({\bf r},t)$ depends on the initial state.
-This initial state dependence arises naturally in this derivation and matches the initial state dependence of the Runge-Gross theorem in TDDFT \cite{Runge1984}.
+where the field $w({\bf r},t)$ must be a real function from equation (\ref{w3}) since both $n({\bf r},t)$ and $U[n]$ are real.
+Equation (\ref{diff4}) is the time-dependent KS equation \cite{Gross2006}.
+Due to the unitarity of equation (\ref{diff4}), orbitals $\phi_j({\bf r})$ defined by equation (\ref{phi1}) must remain orthogonal if their initial values are orthogonal.
+The initial condition is an unknown set of orbitals $\phi_j({\bf r},0)$, that is, the time evolution of $n({\bf r},t)$ depends on the initial state.
+This initial state dependence matches the initial state dependence of the Runge-Gross theorem in TDDFT \cite{Runge1984}, and, for fermions, one is forced to choose linearly independent (or most conveniently, orthogonal) initial conditions on the orbitals in order to enforce the Pauli exclusion principle.
+This condition naturally arises in the ring polymer thermal picture of quantum particles -- see section \ref{sec-Pauli} for an explanation of the requirement of linearly independent (orthogonal) orbitals in the context of classical SCFT.
+Since our orbitals give the density expression (\ref{dens6}) and the KS equation (\ref{diff4}), as well as being orthonormal, we can, without loss of generality, always transform them, for convenience, into eigenfunctions of the KS Hamiltonian (the right hand side operator of (\ref{diff4})).
+From now on, we will treat them as eigenfunctions.
 In practice, one normally starts with an initial state which is a solution to time-independent KS theory, that is, the equilibrium ring polymer SCFT equations.
 The initial state dependence goes away in such cases and the time evolution depends solely on the density $n({\bf r},t)$ \cite{Gross2006}.

-Equations (\ref{dens6}) and (\ref{diff4}) are the expressions of KS-TDDFT \cite{Gross2006}, and TDDFT is known to match the dynamic predictions of QM through the Runge-Gross theorem \cite{Runge1984}.
-This means that the single postulate of a cyclic imaginary time thermal degree of freedom, where the behaviour of real-valued linear time is known, produces both static and dynamic QM.\footnote{Exchange and correlation effects in many-body systems can be included through exchange-correlation functionals in DFT.} This also means that the static model of quantum particles as classical ring trajectories in thermal-space maps onto dynamic QM in thermal spacetime, as will be shown in the next subsection.
+See section \ref{sec-initial} for further discussion of TDDFT initial state dependence.